max-b/ansible-firewall/README.md

 Very simple firewall for Debian/Ubuntu with UFW and fail2ban (optional).

-It uses UFW default policies:
+It uses UFW default policies (though you can change them):

 - INPUT: DROP
 - OUTPUT: ACCEPT
-- FORWARD : ACCEPT
+- FORWARD : DROP

 In this role, you manage "INPUT" chain.
 FORWARD/OUTPUT will be managed in further versions.